Thousands work behind the scenes to keep Yellowstone running

 Two Yellowstone backcountry hikers were fatally mauled last summer in separate incidents involving the same grizzly, and Ranc said he has had a number of "close encounters" with bears.
 About 150 bears inhabit Yellowstone, which spans parts of Wyoming, Idaho and Montana, and about 600 more roam the surrounding region.

-The park's snow-plowing workers, directed by Yellowstone facilities manager Randy Baum, are among the first to see grizzlies emerge from hibernation.
-But bears are not the only hazards for his crew.

-Most of the park's roads - closed to cars and trucks in winter - lie above 6,500 feet in elevation, including three mountain passes higher than 8,200 feet.
+Bears are not the only hazards for Baum's crew.
+Most of the park's roads - closed to cars and trucks in winter - lie above 6,500 feet (2,000 metres) in elevation, including three mountain passes higher than 8,200 feet (2,500 metres).
 Baum's crew also helps plow the Beartooth Highway in Montana, just outside Yellowstone's northern boundary, which reaches 10,947 feet.

 Jim Evanoff, who recently retired as Yellowstone's environmental protection specialist, said the three-month spring snow-plowing effort is the most complex operation in the park, requiring $1 million from Yellowstone's annual $69.5 million budget.
 A fleet of trucks, heavy equipment and rotary plows burn 1,300 gallons of diesel daily.